UNIT TESTING Fundamentals

 ONE MORE REASON

-Lets say you have a program comprising of two units.
-The only test you perform is system testing.
+Lets say you have a program comprising of two units and the only test you perform is system testing.
 [You skip unit and integration testing.]
 During testing, you find a bug.
 Now, how will you determine the cause of the problem?

 - Is the bug due to an error in unit 1?